uncopenweb/jsonic/doc/js.rst

    .. attribute:: defaultCaching

-      Read-only.
       True if caching is enabled by default for all to :meth:`say` and :meth:`play` calls.
 False if caching is disabled by default.

+      .. versionchanged:: 0.4

    .. attribute:: jsonicURI